raspberrypilearning/hows-your-day/en/step_2.md

 [[[microbit-text]]]

-Remember: scrolling text on a micro:bit takes a long time so keep your text short.
+Remember: Text on a micro:bit takes a long time to scroll, so keep your text short.

 --- /task ---